chrisglein/chrisglein.github.io/heroes-beware/rules.md

 | 4 invader cards | 4 invader cards | 5 invader cards |
 | 1 event card | 2 event cards | 2 event cards |

+When shuffling the deck, ensure that the top card is not an event.

 <mark>It’s possible to create 3 decks at setup with the ROUND I, II, II cards.
 Update these instructions for that.
-As is this section lacks mention of shuffling old invaders/events (if needed).</mark>
+As is this section lacks mention of shuffling old invaders/events (if needed - is it?).</mark>

 Draw and reveal one card from of the invasion deck.
 Each player will resolve that same card.
 After each player has completed resolving the card, draw another card from the invasion deck and repeat the process.
 The phase ends after the last card from the invasion deck has been resolved for all players.